atsetilam/astarte/doc/pages/user/015-astarte_dashboard.md

 To remove a device from a group, click on the Delete icon next to it.

-To add a device to a group, you can first navigate to the device's page and then add it to a group from there.
+To add a device to a group, first navigate to the device page and add it to a group from there.

 To delete a group, remove all devices that belong to it and the group will automatically cease to